 Even if you’re an exclusively online business, you’ll still need to pay for:

-Other useful tools to use if your budget allows include:
+Other useful tools and strategies to use if your budget allows include:

 All of that can add up pretty quickly.